arvigeus/AZ-204/Learning Path/App Service.md

 #### Creating a free managed certificate

 To create custom TLS/SSL bindings or enable client certificates for your App Service app, your App Service plan must be in the **Basic**, **Standard**, **Premium**, or **Isolated** tier.

+:bangbang: Before you create a free managed certificate, make sure you have met the prerequisites for your app.
+Free certificates are issued by DigiCert.
+For some domains, you must explicitly allow DigiCert as a certificate issuer by creating a CAA domain record with the value: `0 issue digicert.com`.
+Azure fully manages the certificates on your behalf, so any aspect of the managed certificate, including the root issuer, can change at anytime.
+These changes are outside your control.
+Make sure to avoid hard dependencies and "pinning" practice certificates to the managed certificate or any part of the certificate hierarchy.

 The free App Service managed certificate is a turn-key solution for securing your custom DNS name in App Service.
 It's a TLS/SSL server certificate that's fully managed by App Service and renewed continuously and automatically in six-month increments, 45 days before expiration.
 You create the certificate and bind it to a custom domain, and let App Service do the rest.